Scotchester/jellybeans/_posts/2016-03-25-sweetarts-jelly-beans.md

-It goes from fully intact before the first bite, to medium-sized hunks on initial breakup, to finishing as a fine powder that evokes the texture of an original SweeTART in its final stages of chewing.
+It goes from fully intact before the first bite, to medium-sized hunks on initial breakup, to finishing as a fine powder that evokes the texture of an original SweeTart in its final stages of chewing.

 These beans are a triumph of jelly bean texture.